Chart Color Schemes

 Mount Coolum has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely affecting the region.
-Notable initiatives include the Sunshine Motorway West Coolum Road Upgrade Interchange, Sunshine Motorway Duplication (Pacific Paradise to Coolum), and Sunshine Motorway Duplication (Pacific Paradise to Coolum).
-The following list details those most relevant.
+AreaSearch has identified 31 projects likely to affect the region.
+Notable initiatives include the Sunshine Motorway West Coolum Road Upgrade Interchange, Sunshine Motorway Duplication (Pacific Paradise to Coolum), and two additional Sunshine Motorway Duplications between Pacific Paradise and Coolum.
+Below is a list of projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.